 - A judgment.

-You’re responsible for no traffic ticket fine or other penalties if your judge fines you not guilty; if he finds you guilty, however, you must either handle your ticket fines and penalties or file an appeal (see below).
+You're not responsible for any traffic ticket fines or other penalties if your judge finds you "not guilty;" if he finds you "guilty," however, you must either handle your ticket fines and penalties or file an appeal (see below).

-There are two types of ticket offense: violations and crimes.
+There are a couple types of traffic ticket offenses: violations and crimes.

 Typically, violations follow the simple hearing process outline above; crimes, on the other hand, often require a third court appearance (a pre-trial hearing in between the arraignment and the actual hearing) and sometimes allow for juries.

-Check your citation for information about your offense, and contact your court with any questions.
+Check your OR traffic citation for information about your offense, and contact your court with any questions.

-Although Oregon doesn’t use a point system, the state still tracks and records your traffic convictions.
+Although Oregon doesn't use a point system, the state still tracks and records your traffic violations.

-Usually, a guilty verdict means higher auto insurance rates the next time you renew your policy.
+Usually, a "guilty" verdict results in higher auto insurance rates the next time you renew your policy.

 You can combat these higher rates by shopping for lower rates now.Other Topics in This Section